Phantom3192/Music_Player/README.md

 ## Notes

-- **Region matters.** JioSaavn restricts a lot of its catalog (especially English / major-label tracks) to requests coming from India.
-Run Jio-Savan-API — and, if streams fail, this backend too — from an Indian region (e.g. Vercel `bom1`).
-Tracks JioSaavn flags as restricted show an "Unavailable" tag and are sorted below playable ones.
+- **The Lavalink node must be reachable from this backend** and running the browserstream plugin (v1.1.0+, from `Jarvis_Lavalink/plugins/`), started outside a Discord voice session — see that repo's `start.sh`.
+- **No seeking on the server side.** `/browser/stream` transcodes live and doesn't support byte-range requests, so the progress bar/seek control is driven only by what the `<audio>` element has already buffered.
-- `/api/stream` only proxies `saavncdn.com` URLs, so it can't be used as an open proxy.
+- `/api/stream` only ever talks to the configured `LAVALINK_HOST`, so it can't be used as an open proxy to arbitrary URLs.
 - This is for personal use.